Get

 Training 🎾

 There are stubborn dogs, and then there’s the Akita.
-It’s certainly possible to train them, but you’ll need to stay consistent, stick solely with positive reinforcement, and bring along a few of their favorite treats.
+It’s certainly possible to train them, but you’ll need to be assertive and stay consistent.
+It is best to stick solely with positive reinforcement and bring along a few of their favorite treats.
 Each training session should last between 10 and 15 minutes, but you should have at least one daily.

 Keep in mind that the Akita is stubborn, so you’ll want to convince them that it’s what they want to do instead of engaging in a battle of wills.